code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 ## How to add HTTP Logging to an ASP.NET application

-HTTP Logging is a way of logging most of the details of the incoming HTTP operations, tracking both the requests and the responses.
+HTTP Logging is a way of logging most of the details of the incoming HTTP operations, **tracking both the requests and the responses**.

 With HTTP Logging, you don't need to manually write custom logs to access the details of incoming requests: you just need to add its related middleware, configure it as you want, and have all the required logs available for all your endpoints.